snouker/lua-resty-mysql-statement/README.markdown

 Only call this method in the place you would have called the `close` method instead.
 Calling this method will immediately turn the current `resty.mysql` object into the `closed` state.
 Any subsequent operations other than `connect()` on the current objet will return the `closed` error.

+If the connection is the first appear or did a statement, it may do a LRU with statements.

 [Back to TOC](#table-of-contents)

 get_reused_times